-The information obtained from the field investigations should be used by each region to develop a Regional workplan which initially determines whether or not a contaminated site will be addressed through Fund-financed activities or enforcement authorities, and projects a schedule for further action.
-Workplans should be submitted to OSWER by January 15, 1984.
+The information obtained from the field investigations should be used by each Region to develop a Regional workplan for tier 1 sites which initially determines whether or not a contaminated site will be addressed through Fund-financed activities or enforcement authorities, and projects a schedule for further action.
+Workplans should be submitted to OSWER by March 15, 1984.
 These workplans will be reviewed by OSWER in light of the national demand for resources and analytic laboratory capacity.
 OSWER will consult with the Regional Offices on any adjustments to the workplans based on the dimensions of the national situation.